microsoft/VSProjectSystem/doc/extensibility/adding_xaml_rules.md

 # Adding Xaml Rules

 In CPS, the role of XAML rules is to describe to CPS _what_ and _how_ properties, items, and metadata from msbuild matter.
-There are several ways to add XAML rules to the project for CPS to pick up.
+There are 3 ways to add XAML rules to the project for CPS to pick up.
+These are:

+1. Including the .xaml file via MSBuild `PropertyPageSchema` items
+2. Embedding the xaml in your assembly and exposing it via a MEF export
+3. Adding either the xaml file or Rule object programatically via a CPS API

+## When to choose what way to add the rule
+We recommend adding rules via MSBuild items whenever possible.
+This method is the most flexible as you can take full advantage of MSBuild to determine when and how the rule is included.
+CPS also supports [extending rules](extending_rules.md) imported via MSBuild.
+This also does not require your assembly to be part of the MEF composition.

+The two extension ways of adding rules to CPS are both equally acceptable.
+They are useful for when your rule is not intended to be extended and essentially "private" to you.
+An example is a rule backing an `IDebugLaunchProvider`.
+Between the two the MEF Export is simpler and leaves the logic of dynamically adding and removing the rule to CPS.

 ## Via MSBuild items
-A xaml rule can be simply included via msbuild evaluation, like so:
+This is the recommended way of adding rules to CPS.
+A xaml rule can be simply included via msbuild evaluation.

 ``` xml
   <ItemGroup>